Powder House Square

 Powder House Square is a neighborhood and landmark rotary in Somerville, Massachusetts, United States.
 It is also known locally as Powder House Circle.
-It is the 6-way intersection of College Avenue, Broadway, Warner Street, and Powder House Boulevard.
+It is the six-way intersection of College Avenue, Broadway, Warner Street, and Powder House Boulevard.
 Powder House Square stands at the southern tip of Tufts University's main Somerville/Medford campus, and borders the northern edge of Nathan Tufts Park.
-The square takes its name from the 18th century Powder House which overlooks the rotary from Nathan Tufts Park.
+The square takes its name from the 18th century Powder House, which overlooks the rotary from Nathan Tufts Park.

-Powder House Square was home to one of the first hostile acts of the American Revolutionary War.
+Powder House Square was home to one of the first hostile acts of the American Revolution.
 The removal of colonial gunpowder by British soldiers, and the massive popular reaction known as Powder Alarm that ensued, are considered to be a turning point in the events leading up to war.

 History

 Broadway was one of the earliest highways running through what would later become Somerville, originating in the 17th century.
 Originally called "Menotomie's Road," it ran from Charlestown to the settlement at Menotomy (present-day Arlington).

 Powder House Boulevard was created in 1900, extending northwest from Broadway at Nathan Tufts Park.
 According to a plaque placed at the center of the rotary island, the circle was dedicated in 1940 as the James A. Reynolds Traffic Circle, in honor of a Tufts College professor.